samsun0585/Spark-MLlib-Energy-Prediction/README.md

+Using the Appliances Energy Prediction dataset found at https://archive.ics.uci.edu/dataset/374/appliances+energy+prediction :
+Load the data into a Spark Dataframe and drop the date column.
+Display the first 10 rows.
+Perform basic EDA (summary statistics + correlation insights) and print the results.
+Split into 75/25 train-test sets (establish a random seed).
+Use the Pipeline API with:
+VectorAssembler to combine continuous features LinearRegression to predict Appliances
+Report:
+Print the R-squared and RMSE on the test set
+Print the top 5 most important features (based on absolute coefficients)

 This assignment focuses on building a machine learning model using Spark MLlib to predict energy consumption (Appliances).

 First, the dataset is loaded into a Spark DataFrame, and the date column is removed since it is not needed for prediction.
 The first few rows are displayed to understand the structure of the data.